gravitational/teleport/rfd/0184-agent-auto-updates.md

   repeated Day days = 2;
   // start_hour to initiate update
   int32 start_hour = 3;
   // wait_days after last group succeeds before this group can run.
-This can only be used when the strategy is "previous-must-finish". int64 wait_days = 4;
+This can only be used when the strategy is "halt-on-failure". int64 wait_days = 4;
   // canary_count of agents to use in the canary deployment. int64 canary_count = 5;